 - How To Check If A Website Is Built On WordPress

-- 7 Ways To Check If A Website Is Using WordPress
+- 7 Ways To Check If A site Is Using WordPress

-- You Should Now Know How To Check If A Website Is Built On WordPress
+- You Should Now Know How To Check Whether A Website Is Built On WordPress

 Are All Websites Built On WordPress?

 According to Kinsta, WordPress accounts for over 455 million websites online.
 This makes WordPress the most popular content management system (CMS) in the World and estimates that around 40% of all websites online use the ever-so-popular software.

 WordPress is SEO friendly, simple to use, and has many valuable add-ons such as plugins and themes.

 It’s the perfect choice for many of us.

 However, it’s not the only option, and many websites don’t use WordPress.